-Located in the lobby of South Village, Tower 2, is open until midnight each evening.
+Located in the lobby of South Village, Tower 2, is open until 10:00 P.M. each evening.
 Residents may prep and cook.
 The kitchen has four refrigerators, microwaves and stoves for preparing individual meals.
-Refrigerators are available for short term prep storage but not long term.
-Residents are required to turn in vent system when using the stove.
+Refrigerators are available for short-term prep storage but not long-term and are subject to regular cleaning by custodial staff - including disposal of items left in the fridges.
+Residents are required to turn on vent system when using the stove to help mitigate unnecessary fire alarms.